Indecisiveness: The Path to Inaction

 "All we have to decide is what to do with the time that is given to us," - Spoken by Gandalf the Grey in J.R.R.
 Tolkien's fantasy book series The Lord of the Rings.

-Have you ever deliberated on decision so much that the opportunity slid away?
+Have you ever deliberated on a decision so much that the opportunity slid away?

 Well, you are not alone.
-I would like to think it has happened to all of us more than once, frequently for some people, and scarcely for others.
+I want to think that it has happened to all of us more than once in our lifetime: frequently for some people and scarcely for others.

 "Sometimes you make the right decision, sometimes you make the decision right." - Phil McGraw

-Now for me particularly, I have noticed that indecision, whether others' or my own, has an unmistakable relationship to fear of loss.
-And as redundant as it may sound, behind every decision, there is always a choice.
+Now for me particularly, I have noticed that indecision, whether others' or my own, has an unmistakable relationship to the fear of loss.
+As redundant as it may sound: behind every decision, there is always a choice.
 Behind every choice, there is something that we hold onto and something that we let go.

-There is an instinctual drive within is that makes us avoid pain (especially the emotional kind).
-To avoid the pain, we avoid the sense of loss and to avoid the sense of loss, we avoid making decisions.
-Hence, indecision as a state of being; leading to the procrastination of life.
+There is an instinctual drive within us that makes us want to avoid pain (especially the emotional kind).
+To avoid this feeling the pain, we avoid the sense of loss.
+To do avoid the sense of loss, we avoid making decisions.
+Hence, we fall into a vicious cycle of indecision as a state of being; leading us to the procrastination of life.

 Great.
 Now what?

 Well, let's let that sink in.
-If there is in fact a connection between decision-making and our fear of loss/avoidance of pain, we can start by playing with our conception with loss/losing.
-The first step to face our fears is to understand them and then face them.
+If there is in fact a connection between decision-making and our fear of loss/avoidance of pain, we can start by playing with our conception of loss/losing.
+The first step to face our fears is to understand them and once we do that, we can meet them halfway.
 It is easier to fear what we do not understand.

-Now, in ontological terms, the underlying emotion within loss is sadness, because sadness is defined by loss.
-So, am I allowing myself to feel my sadness, or is it one of those emotions I am suppressing?
+Now, in ontological terms, the underlying emotion within our sense of loss is sadness; sadness is defined by who/what we have lost.
+So, in this train of thought... am I allowing myself to feel my sadness?
+Or is it one of those emotions that I tend to suppress?